BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

     let open_profit: Decimal = strategy.pnl(&brokerage, &account_1, &candle.symbol.name);

-    // returns the booked pnl for the current position, returns 0.0 if there is no position let booked_profit: Decimal = strategy.booked_pnl(&brokerage, &account_1, &candle.symbol.name);
+    // returns the booked pnl for the current position, returns 0.0 if there is no position
+    // does not return the total pnl for all closed positions on the symbol, just the current open one. let booked_profit: Decimal = strategy.booked_pnl(&brokerage, &account_1, &candle.symbol.name);
 }
 ```